Differentiable Bilevel Programming for Stackelberg Congestion Games: Introduction

 \section{Introduction}

-In a Stackelberg game \citep{von1952theory, sherali1983stackelberg}, a leader aims to maximize their own gain by manipulating the self-interested followers of the game.
+In a Stackelberg game, a leader aims to maximize their own gain by manipulating the self-interested followers of the game \citep{von1952theory, sherali1983stackelberg}.
 Such a game has a natural \textit{bilevel} hierarchy.
-At the upper level, the leader's decision is contingent upon the response of the followers, whereas at the lower level, the response of the followers is regulated by that very decision.
-Many transportation management problems can be framed as a Stackelberg game in which a leader aims to improve the performance of a transportation system used by travelers (followers).
-These problems range from congestion pricing \citep{dafermos1973toll,smith1979marginal,verhoef2002second,friesz2004dynamic,simoni2019congestion,li2021traffic} and network design \citep{leblanc1975algorithm,smith1979traffic,marcotte1992efficient, yang1998models,meng2001equivalent, zhang2009active,li2012global} to traffic control \citep{gartner1985demand,improta1987mathematical,cantarella1987methods, smith1993traffic, peeta1995multiple, yang2007stackelberg, xiao2015combined}.
-In transportation management, the followers' best response is usually characterized as a Wardrop equilibrium (WE) of a congestion game, which dictates no traveler can reduce their travel time by adjusting travel choices unilaterally \citep{wardrop1952road}.
-Hence, a \emph{Stackelberg congestion game} (SCG), the focus of the present study, is equivalent to a bilevel program constrained by an equilibrium problem \citep{luo1996mathematical}.
+At the upper level, the leader's decision is contingent upon the response of the followers; at the lower level, the response of the followers is regulated by that very decision.
+Many real-world applications arising from transportation systems can be framed as a Stackelberg game in which a leader aims to improve the performance of a transportation system used by travelers (followers).
+These applications range from network pricing \citep[e.g.,][]{dafermos1973toll,smith1979marginal,brotcorne2001bilevel, verhoef2002second,friesz2004dynamic,roch2005approximation,simoni2019congestion,lazar2019optimal,li2021traffic,delle2021pricing} and network design \citep[e.g.,][]{leblanc1975algorithm,smith1979traffic,marcotte1992efficient, yang1998models,meng2001equivalent, zhang2009active,li2012global,chen2016optimal,chen2017optimal} to traffic control \citep[e.g.,][]{gartner1985demand,improta1987mathematical,cantarella1987methods, smith1993traffic,yang1994traffic,peeta1995multiple, yang2007stackelberg,levin2016cell,lu2019trajectory}.
+In these applications, the followers' best response is usually characterized as a Wardrop equilibrium (WE) of a nonatomic congestion game, which dictates no traveler can reduce their travel time by adjusting travel choices unilaterally \citep{wardrop1952road}.
+Hence, a \emph{Stackelberg congestion game} (SCG), the focus of the present study, is equivalent to a bilevel program constrained by a Wardrop equilibrium, a special type of \emph{Mathematical Program with Equilibrium Constraints} (MPEC) \citep{luo1996mathematical}.